oatpp/website/docs/examples/iot-hue-ssdp/README.md

 sidebarDepth: 0
 ---

 # Example-IoT-Hue <seo/>

 Example project how-to create an Philips Hue compatible REST-API that is discovered and controllable by Hue compatible Smart-Home devices like Amazon Alexa or Google Echo.

+It demonstrates how Oat++ can be used to develop an Amazon Alexa or Google Home compatible REST-API which emulates Philips Hue bulbs.
+Oat++ answers to search requests of you favorite SmartHome hub and you can register your fake bulbs to it.
+After the registration of your fake bulbs to your Hub/Alexa/Google Home, you can control your Oat++ application with 🗣️"Alexa, turn on &lt;your fake device name&gt;"!

 For this discoverability, the `oatpp-ssdp` module is used to receive and answer SSDP searches.